 WIC participants are not permitted to cause a disturbance in your store, abuse your employees, or violate the procedures for redeeming benefits.
-If you have a complaint against a WIC participant, complete the Complaint Form and email it to the Vendor Unit.
-The Complaint Form is available online in the vendor section of our website.
+If you have a complaint against a WIC participant, make a copy of the Vendor Incident Report, located in the back of this manual, complete the report, and send it to the State WIC Office.
+The Vendor Complaint Form is also available online at www.mdwic.org.
 You should provide as much detail as you can pertaining to the complaint (who, what, when, where, etc.) It is helpful to attach a duplicate receipt of the transaction so that we can identify the participant.
 If you have additional details about the incident and wish to attach additional pages to the form, please feel free to do so.